Affiliate marketing is how I made my first $100 blogging and was crucial to my success as a blogger.

 Best affiliate marketing programs for bloggers

-The best affiliate programs depend on your niche.
+Of course, the best affiliate programs depend on your niche.

 For your niche, head over to Google and search for affiliate programs in your niche.